Introduction and Overview

 Value: 0jieyh4c2GnlufEJ9..Bde09j…1.0.Bde09j

-Purpose: This cookie is used to make the social plugin on our website work as well as possible.
+Purpose: This cookie is used to ensure that the social plugin on our website functions optimally.

 Expiry date: after 3 months